-LG told us that the phone would launch in the UK on 31 May and arrive in the US on 2 June.
+LG told us that the phone would launch in the UK on 31 May (so it's now on sale) and arrive in the US on 2 June.

 The red version won't be sold in the UK, sadly, and the blue version will be exclusive to O2 - at least to start with.